tko79/BeastlyTasks/README.md

 # Bash Configuration

-Here is a possible bash configuration which adds the `BTPATH` environment variable and two aliases to execute beastlytasks.sh in normal mode and in debug
+Here is a possible bash configuration which adds the `BTPATH` environment variable and two aliases `bt` and `btdbg` to execute beastlytasks.sh in normal mode and in debug mode:
-mode:

     export BTPATH="<absolute-path-to-BeastlyTasks>"
     alias bt="$BTPATH/beastlytasks.sh"